Sara Zaker: Actress

-Zaker directed Ariel Dorfman's Death and the Maiden and Anton Chekhov's The Sea Gull.

-Zaker writes a column – Shubondhu Shomipeshu for newspaper Prothom Alo.
-She is anchoring Ami Ekhon Ki Korbo, a talk show airing on Banglavision channel.
-She conducts a radio show on Radio Shadhin 92.4fm named Tumi Bolo Amra Shunchhi.

 Entrepreneur

 Zaker's business career began in 1995 in the field of market research.
 She is working as the project head of Nayantara Communications since its inception in 2004.
 Nayantara is the co-producer of Sesame Workshop New York in producing Sisimpur, the Bengali edition of the Sesame Street.
 She is the managing director of Asiatic 360, director of Asiatic Events Marketing Limited, and the managing director of Ddhoni Chitra Ltd.